 He warned that while increased oversight has helped drive out some poor practices, the FCA’s decision to launch a fresh review highlights that concerns around consumer harm and poor behaviour have not gone away entirely.
 “This has been reflected in the multiple warnings issued around the motor finance compensation scheme.”

 Last year the regulator set out areas for concern where firms were not meeting its expectations.
-Since then, the FCA has removed or amended 800 misleading adverts, in excess of 28,000 consumers have been able to exit contracts free of charge, and 3 CMCs reduced their unreasonable fees protecting over 500,000 consumers.
+Since then, the FCA has removed or amended 800 misleading adverts, in excess of 28,000 consumers have been able to exit contracts free of charge and three CMCs reduced their unreasonable fees protecting over 500,000 consumers.

 Formal investigations are also under way, with one announced by the FCA.